Earned an Associate Degree in Opticianry

 For information visit the

-Upon the completion of the three-year Florida apprenticeship program you will need to provide your apprentice (DA) number or a copy of your apprenticeship completion letter along with your completed application.
-3-5 year program
+Upon the completion of the 6240 hour Florida apprenticeship program, you will need to provide your apprentice (DA) number or a copy of your apprenticeship completion letter along with your completed application.
+(You have 5 years to complete the program)More details on the Florida Apprenticeship Program

 Or visit the